Looking for activities, attractions and things to do in Bakewell? Read on…

-Idyllically situated on the banks of the river Wye, Bakewell is a lovely market town for an afternoon stroll past mellow stone buildings to quaint courtyards showcasing local art work, before popping into a cosy cafe for a pot of tea and slice of Bakewell pudding.
+Idyllically situated on the banks of the River Wye, Bakewell is a lovely market town for an afternoon stroll past mellow stone buildings to quaint courtyards showcasing local art work, before popping into a cosy café for a pot of tea and slice of Bakewell pudding.

 A top local tip: don’t try and park in Bakewell town centre, especially on a weekend or during the school holidays.
 Instead, head to the car park next to the Agricultural Business Centre (click here for location).
 A short footpath leads you back into town.

 Here are our top things to do in Bakewell:

 Bakewell Puddings are what has put the market town of Bakewell on the map, and you can’t visit Bakewell without trying one.
 It would be like going to Brighton and not having a stick of rock, or going to Grimsby and not having fish.
 And sorry Mr Kipling, your Bakewell ‘tart’ recipe just isn’t right.

 There are a handful of bakeries selling the famous pudding, and it is questionable as to which is the original.
 Your pick of which one to go to may simply come down to which one has the shortest queue if visiting at the weekend or during school holidays.